About

 Emma Lurie is a postdoctoral researcher at the University of Pennsylvania and incoming assistant professor at Barnard College with a J.D. from Stanford Law School and Ph.D. in Information Science from UC Berkeley, specializing in public interest technology at the intersections of platforms, democracy, and law.
 She conducts audits of AI systems and combines legal analysis with algorithm auditing to address how technology platforms can better serve democratic societies while protecting civil liberties.

 Emma Fauser is an undergraduate student at Haverford College pursuing computer science and urban studies.
 Her interests broadly lie in the applied use of computing for social problems.
-She is also a founding employee at Modrinth, an indie startup supporting Minecraft content creators.
+She is also a founding employee at Modrinth, a startup supporting Minecraft content creators.